Why Prevention Beats Amputation: Dr. Chhaya Makhija & Dr. Tea Nguyen, DPM, on Proactive Foot Care

 Visit Us in Lafayette

-Find our medical office in the heart of Lafayette, California—a peaceful East Bay community nestled by Lafayette Reservoir, with top-rated schools and a charming downtown.
-It’s the perfect setting to focus on your foot health and diabetes management.
+Find our medical office in the heart of Lafayette, California—a peaceful Bay Area community nestled by Lafayette Reservoir, with top-rated schools and a charming downtown.
+It’s the perfect setting to focus on your thyroid health and diabetes management.

 Just a short drive away, Walnut Creek offers world-class shopping, dining, and access to Mount Diablo State Park, alongside leading healthcare resources.
-Wherever you are in Contra Costa County, Dr. Makhija is ready to help you safeguard your feet and your future.
+Wherever you are in Contra Costa County, Dr. Makhija is ready to help you safeguard your health.

 Next